banos/xxtmp-testmvc/examples/dijon/readme.md

 ## Credit

-This TodoMVC application was created by [Camille Reynders](http://www.creynders.be).
+This TobuyMVC application was created by [Camille Reynders](http://www.creynders.be).